Table of Contents

 Essential features

-- Malignant, poorly differentiated epithelial neoplasm of lung composed of large atypical cells
+- Malignant, poorly differentiated epithelial neoplasm of lung composed of large, atypical cells

 Terminology

-- As of 2015 WHO classification, large cell carcinoma is a diagnosis of exclusion, with reclassification of the former large cell carcinoma subtypes into different categories (J Thorac Oncol 2015;10:1243)
+- As of the 2015 WHO classification, large cell carcinoma is a diagnosis of exclusion, with reclassification of the former large cell carcinoma subtypes into different categories (J Thorac Oncol 2015;10:1243)

 ICD coding